 Skip to content

-Entrepreneurs developing innovative solutions for pressing world challenges often end up being cash-strapped.
-One of the main reasons is because they fail to meet investors whose expectations are in tune with their level of maturity and the design of their impact business model.
-This is what is often referred to as the missing middle.
 In this article, we share some essential tips for investors who want to help create a level playing field and invest in early-stage ventures who seek to contribute to urgent societal goals with innovative solutions.

-What exactly is the missing middle?
+What is the Missing Middle?

-The “missing middle” challenge is twofold: on the one hand, the majority of social ventures are in the early stages of development, meaning they still need to validate their impact model and find a product-market fit or a suitable approach to scaling their impact.
-On the other hand, many investors, when entering the impact investing scene, approach it with a venture capitalist or private equity mindset.
-Investment teams seek to rapidly grow in Assets Under Management (AUM) by setting up time-bound funds (typically 10 years) and investing in companies with individual IRR expectations in excess of 15% to provide attractive returns to their Limited Partners.
+Firstly, a significant number of social ventures are in the early stages of development.
+This means they are still in the process of validating their impact model, finding a product-market fit, or determining the best approach to scale their impact.
+Secondly, many investors, when entering the impact investing scene, tend to approach it with a venture capitalist or private equity mindset.
+Investment teams aim to rapidly grow in Assets Under Management (AUM) by setting up time-bound funds (typically 10 years) and investing in companies with individual Internal Rate of Return (IRR) expectations exceeding 15% to provide attractive returns to their Limited Partners.

-The result is that most highly innovative and early-stage impact ventures fail to meet the funder’s risk-adjusted return expectations.
+The result of this is that most highly innovative and early-stage impact ventures fail to meet the funder’s risk-adjusted return expectations.
 Wietse van der Werf, founder and CEO of Sea Ranger Service, a social venture that creates both social and environmental impact, reflects on the difficulty to find alignment with investors.

 I run a mission-driven company and instead of the highest possible returns for shareholders, my team and I are primarily interested in delivering a sustained and growing impact.
 During our most recent investment rounds, a number of investors, unfortunately, the ones able to provide more substantial growth capital didn’t meet these values.
 I feel like there is an expectation from social entrepreneurs that we can deliver market-rate financial returns, year-in, year-out and on top of that, that we also deliver substantial positive impact.